 Herniated discs, are also sometimes called ruptured discs, slipped discs, prolapsed discs, and bulging discs, and they are common causes of neck, back, arm, and leg pain.

 It may take months, or even years, to fully recover from a herniated disc injury.
-If you have a herniated disc caused by your job, contact or call the Law Offices of James Scott Farrin at 1-866-900-7078 to discuss your possible workers’ compensation claim.
+If you need workers’ compensation for a herniated disc caused by your job, contact or call one of our compassionate and skilled attorneys at 1-866-900-7078.
+We are here to help.

 What Are Symptoms of a Herniated Disc?